qtumproject/documents/en/Qtum-AWS/README.md

 ## Security Tips:

-AWS ec2 instances are very secure by default, however, there's always additional tweaks we can do to be safer.
+AWS ec2 instances are very secure by default, however, there are always additional tweaks we can do to be safer.

 1. Change the default username: By default, AWS instances have :"ubuntu" as username, and no password.
 It's recommended to change this and create your own user and password.
 Once you've created the new user, delete the default user.
 2. Only open the ports you really need to allow access to.
 By default, this ec2 instance will allow access from **22, 3888 and 5555**.